dotnet/docs-maui/docs/supported-platforms.md

 - iOS 14 or higher is required.
 - macOS 11 or higher, using Mac Catalyst.

-.NET MAUI Blazor apps also require an updated platform specific Web View control.
-See [Blazor supported platforms](/aspnet/core/blazor/supported-platforms) for additional details.
+.NET MAUI Blazor apps also require an updated platform specific WebView control.
+For more information, see [Blazor supported platforms](/aspnet/core/blazor/supported-platforms).

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]